openalloc/SwiftTabler/README.md

 On macOS:
 * Hovering highlight, indicating which row the mouse is over

-\*\* Other platforms like macCatalyst, iPad on Mac, watchOS, tvOS, etc. are poorly supported, if at all.
+\* Other platforms like macCatalyst, iPad on Mac, watchOS, tvOS, etc. are poorly supported, if at all.
 Please contribute to improve support!

+\*\* AnyView only used to specify sort configuration images in configuration, which shouldn't impact scalability.

 ## Tabler Example